wtsi-hgi/bdist/README.md

 would be wise to consolidate more complex commands into a simple shell script, which takes the FOFN element as its argument and will have access to all [LSF job environment variables](https://www-01.ibm.com/support/knowledgecenter/SSETD4_9.1.3/lsf_config_ref/lsf_envars_job_exec.html).

+## Using JSON

+**NOTE This is currently untested!**

+If you have a command that needs to distribute and iterate over the top-level elements of a JSON array or object, the above "advanced usage" paradigm has been wrapped into a convenience script, using [jq](https://stedolan.github.io/jq/) to process the JSON data:

+    bdist-json JSONFILE [OPTIONS] COMMAND

+Where `JSONFILE` is the JSON file you wish to iterate over, which must be of the form of either a single array or object, and `COMMAND` is to be executed on a compute node distributing each element from the JSON collection.
+The `OPTIONS` are the same as those for `bdist`, above, and are simply passed through.

 ## License